25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Algorithms/Recursion.md

                return "Found the key!"
    ```

 When a recursive function is written, we need to tell it to stop recursing.
+That's why _every recursive function has two parts: the base case, and the recursive case_

-That's why _every recursive function has two parts: the base case, and the recursive case_.
+- The **recursive case** is when the function calls itself

-- The recursive case is when the function calls itself.
+- The **base case** is when it does not involve a recursive invocation
-- The base case is when the function doesn't call itself (stop).
+- The recurrence is **well defined** if there is at least one function that satisfies it, and **ill defined** otherwise

-Recursive functions use the _call stack_ to keep track of function calls and function related variables.
+Recursive functions use the _call stack_ to keep track of function calls and function related variables

 ```python
 # Factorial Function